moreheadm/moreheadm.github.io/_frc_tutorials/2019-01-09-tx1-vision-processing.md

 Building on the second reason, it's important to remember that in FRC, vision only augments existing robot capabilities; it's hardly ever key to the proper functioning of the robot.
-As in displayed in the crude representation below, if your vision code is useless without working, well-programmed mechanisms, and your mechanisms are useless without a working drivetrain.
+As in displayed in the crude representation below, your vision code is useless without working, well-programmed mechanisms, and your mechanisms are useless without a working drivetrain.